Florida’s Statute of Limitations in Criminal Cases

-If your case involves a statute of limitations issue, your attorney must raise it before the trial court or you might waive the issue on appeal.
+Throughout its history, Florida’s Statute Section 775.15 has provided the general rule for when the statute of limitations acts as a bar to prosecution.
+If your case involves a statute of limitations issue, your attorney must raise it at the trial court level, or you might waive it on appeal.

-In fact, on April 12, 2018, in Smith v.
+In Smith v.
 State, 241 So.3d 53, 56 (Fla.
-2018), the Florida Supreme Court held that a claim that a conviction for a charged offense must be raised in the trial court to preserve the issue for direct appeal.
+2018), the Florida Supreme Court held that a claim that the statute of limitations bars a conviction for a charged offense must be raised in the trial court to preserve the issue for direct appeal.

 For prosecutions in state court, after the defendant raises the issue of the statute of limitations in a “motion to dismiss” as a bar to prosecution, then the State has the burden of showing that:

 - the prosecution was commenced in a timely manner; and

 - the state conducted a diligent search for and service of process upon the defendant.

 If the trial court improperly denies the motion, the criminal defense attorney can file a “petition for a writ of prohibition” to a higher court.

 If granted, the writ of prohibition prevents the prosecutor from the State Attorney’s Office from proceeding with the prosecution when the applicable statute of limitations has expired.